What You Need to Know About Stocks

 There are two ways in which stocks can impact your income taxes:

-- When you sell your ownership A charge for borrowing money, most often based on a percentage of the amount owed. in the stock.
+- When you sell your ownership interest in the stock.

-The total amount of the A distribution of either cash or stock by a company to its shareholders. is subject to tax.
+The total amount of the dividend is subject to tax.
 The difference between the proceeds of selling the stock and the amount you paid for the stock is called a realized capital gain or loss.
 It is gain if the sale proceeds is more than the purchase amount and a loss if the sale proceeds are less than the purchase amount.

 In the US, realized capital gains and losses on stocks you have owned for more than a year are added to dividends.
 For most people, the sum of these two amounts is taxed at 15%.
 For stocks owned for less than a year, the realized capital gains are taxed at your ordinary tax rate (i.e., the rate you pay on your wages).

 In Canada, dividends and half of your realized capital gains are added to your wages.
 The total of those amounts is subject to your ordinary income tax rate.

 When Should I Buy Stocks?

 The most important consideration in determining when to buy stocks is that you understand how stocks work.
 One of the messages I wished I had given our children is to invest only in things you understand.
 If you don’t understand stocks, you don’t want to invest in them.